 Walls – Be Weary of ChemicalsWalls – Be Weary of Chemicals

 Many eco-friendly paints, such as recycled paint, milk paint, and plant or mineral-based paints, are starting to appear on the market.
 VOC stands for “volatile organic compound” and is partially responsible for that new paint smell.
-Unfortunately, these unstable chemicals can release molecules that have long-term health effects, such as headaches, nausea, and even kidney or liver damage.
+Unfortunately, these unstable chemicals can release molecules with long-term health effects, such as headaches, nausea, and even kidney or liver damage.
 Therefore, it’s best only to use paint with minimal amounts of VOC where possible.
 But just because it says low or no VOC on the tin doesn’t mean there aren’t other harmful solvents.
 Make sure you understand everything that goes into your paint.

 Flooring – Think Long-TermFlooring – Think Long-Term

 Nothing says sustainability like durability, precisely what you should be looking for in your choice of materials.
 Highly durable materials mean less sourcing, extracting, and transportation, with all the pollution that comes with it.
 Nothing is more durable than natural stone tiles when it comes to flooring.
-Ensure that yours are of high-quality and come from a sustainable quarry.
+Ensure that yours are of high quality and come from a sustainable quarry.
 If this is beyond your budget, imitation tiles like wood and slate are a natural alternative.
-They made from recyclable materials.
+They are made from recyclable materials.